 A healthy homemade breakfast sausage recipe

 When you need a healthy breakfast idea, this sausage fits the bill!
-No need to go to the grocery store anymore for the premade stuff.

 This sausage is made with all-natural quality ingredients with lots of herbs and spices in it and no bad stuff added.